 The Clinton Center’s special exhibition, “Women’s Voices, Women’s Votes, Women’s Rights,” commemorates these brave activists and inspires a new generation to use their voices – and their votes – to advance human rights.

 SEPTEMBER 10, 2022 – April 30, 2023

 Tracing the history of American women’s battle for the vote and ending with today’s global efforts to secure women’s human rights, the exhibition recounts the struggle to adopt the 19th Amendment, pass the Voting Rights Act of 1965, and mount a global movement for women’s equality around the world.
 Bringing the narrative into the present, “Women’s Voices” also highlights women who are continuing the fight to protect and expand human rights.

 FEATURING ART QUILTS

-Sixteen world-renowned fiber artists created a collection of 18 artistic quilts commissioned especially for “Women’s Voices.”
+Sixteen world-renowned fiber artists created a collection of 18 art quilts commissioned especially for “Women’s Voices.”
 This intricate art form incorporates textiles, stitching, painting, photography, and text to tell powerful stories through a unique medium.
 These contemporary works of art together with historic artifacts, documents, and media give voice to those who risked all they had to secure the vote and advance human rights.